alanng10/Secane/Docue/Effect/a.md

 Effect kind Type is Type Board only.

+Effect kind is same for desktop, laptop and mobile.

-Secane has none touch screen.
+Effect has none touch screen.

-Secane has none camera.
+Effect has none camera.

-Secane has none sensor built.
+Effect has none sensor.